Famous Hollywood actors and cinematic stardom

-Famous actors, the Star System and stardom are one of the main phenomena of industrial and commercial cinema which, as opposed to independent cinema and art, ensures the participation of stars in their productions to attract the masses to cinemas.
+Famous actors in Hollywood, the Star System and stardom are one of the main phenomena that changed the history of films in the 30s and 40s, which, as opposed to independent cinema and art, ensures the participation of stars in their productions to attract the masses to cinemas.

 The eternal conflict between these two very different types of films seems to be re-proposed also in the acting sector.
 While in independent productions the protagonist who attracts the public is the artist-filmmaker, in mainstream cinema the filmmaker becomes the director-employee and definitely takes a back seat.